Professional/Short course Community Specialist Practice

-On completion of this level 3 module, you will be able to:
+On completion of this Community Specialist Practice level 6 (undergraduate level) module, you will be able to:

 - Evidence the achievement of the NMC SPQ standards (District Nursing) and practice hours.

 - Critically reflect on your learning and development over the course of the programme and identify how this will lead to improvements in care and services.